ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Role Models**: Avengers, Straw Hat Crew (One Piece), Jura Tempest Federation (That Time I Got Reincarnated as a Slime), Some family related parts of Peaky Blinders

 ## **Rational Behaviour**: Real Wise

+> Delay Gratification.
+Choose long-term over short-term.

+> The first principle is that you must not fool yourself and you are the easiest person to fool.

 Humans are biased.
 We are emotional creatures.
 This can be a good thing and a bad thing.